<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 What Are The Team Members Saying?

-"I've been searching for ways to heal myself in the corporate world, and I've found that kindness is the best way," said Annam Sreenivasan, Quality Assurance Engineer, Axelerant.
+"I've been searching for ways to heal myself in the corporate world, and I've found that kindness is the best way," said Annam Sreenivasan, Senior Quality Assurance Analyst, Axelerant.
 And she is not the only one.
 Almost everyone I interviewed — inside and outside Axelerant — rated its importance as a company value 10 out of 10.
 "Each act of kindness is changing the way we see ourselves and others.
 We also find ourselves feeling more appreciative and optimistic," Annam expressed how practicing kindness within the company has affected her experience.

 Maybe, It Does Work After All